 The study offers multiple recommendations for extending the Companies’ reach and overcoming remaining barriers to more equitable participation:

-Recommendation 8a: Create program designs that dedicate more resources to rural areas of the state.
-Rural areas have lower population density and usually have few qualified contractors to complete energy-efficiency projects, so the cost of enrollment is usually higher in these areas.
-Care will have to be taken to maintain program cost-effectiveness requirements.
+Recommendation 8a: Create program designs that dedicate more resources to renters and rural areas of the state.
+Reaching renters is a continuous challenge for all programs due to issues with split incentives, permissions, and access.
+Rural areas are also challenging because of lower population densities and, often, fewer qualified contractors to complete energy-efficiency projects, which make the cost of enrollment higher in these areas.
+The Companies will have to take care to maintain program cost-effectiveness requirements while reaching these more-difficult-to-serve customer and location segments.

 Recommendation 8b: Devote additional income-eligible program resources to enrolling single-family homes.
 There was generally a greater administrative cost to enrolling these homes per unit of savings, so care should be taken to maintain cost-effectiveness requirements.